Colleges for Students with Learning Disabilities

 Hofstra University offers the Program for Academic Learning Skills (PALS) to support students with a range of learning disabilities.
 The PALS program was founded thirty years ago with the goal of providing students with ADD, ADHD, and other impairments with a specialist tutor for the entire duration of their degree at Hofstra.

-The program requires a one time fee, and allows students to meet with an experienced specialist who is capable of teaching students with all types of unique learning styles and academic goals.
+The program requires a one-time fee, and allows students to meet with an experienced specialist who is capable of teaching students with all types of unique learning styles and academic goals.

 6. University of North Carolina Chapel Hill

 UNC Chapel Hill offers an excellent, well-known learning center at their school.
-The center offers coaching groups, workshops, STEM support, and ADHD/LD support through one on one coaching and peer tutoring.
+The center offers coaching groups, workshops, STEM support, and ADHD/LD support through one-on-one coaching and peer tutoring.
 Their coaches help with the following areas:

 • Time management